picrap/VersionStitcher/README.md

 `{Version.IsDirtyLiteral}` | "" or "dirty", depending on the `IsDirty` value

 There is also the special command `{Version.Help}` which displays all available commands and their values.

+When used outside of a git repository, the only available values are the `Build*` values.
+When a value is not found (a repository value outside repository) or does not exist (`{Version.AgeOfTheCaptain}`), then VersionSticher tries to find it in environment variables (`%CommitTime%` or `%AgeOfTheCaptain%`, for example).

 ## Dynamic version injection